synqing/K1.node1/firmware/README.md

 - `test_phase_a_snapshot_bounds` — default initialization + spectral bounds.
 - Hardware stress/long-running tests are excluded by default; run `pio test -e esp32-s3-devkitc-1 --filter test_stress_suite --project-option \"build_flags=-DSTRESS_TEST_DURATION_SCALE=0.2f\"` for a shortened burn-in.

+## Troubleshooting

+### AsyncTCP.cpp:1557 begin(): failed to start task
+If you see this during boot, the AsyncTCP worker task could not be created because the ESP32-S3 ran out of internal RAM.
+We now cap `CONFIG_ASYNC_TCP_STACK_SIZE` at 6144 bytes in `platformio.ini`, which drops the stack requirement enough for xTaskCreate to succeed while keeping plenty of headroom for AsyncWebServer.
+If you use a custom environment, ensure the flag is carried across (or lower it further to 4096 if you run additional tasks).
+After modifying `platformio.ini`, clean + rebuild (`pio run -t clean && pio run`) to push the new stack size into the firmware.

+- Build signature missing: ensure `platformio.ini` pins and compile flags are intact; verify `/api/health`.
+- Timing or RMT gaps spike: reduce debug logging; confirm bounded waits and no busy-waits in hot paths.
+- Mutex warnings: replace with seqlock + atomic sequence counters for shared buffers.
+- Large repository clones/pushes: ensure `firmware/.platformio/**` and `*.DS_Store` are ignored (already configured).

 ## Benchmarking & Hardware Suites

 - Automated profiling run: `tools/run_benchmark.sh 192.168.1.104`